Southwold Railway: History

 Southwold has had a harbour since at least Saxon times, but its importance as a port began to decline during the 19th century.
 In an attempt to reverse the declining fortunes of the town, the corporation promoted it as a holiday resort, where bathing in private was available on the wide beaches.
 They expected the East Suffolk Railway from to to pass through the town, but it was built further inland, due in part to the underlying geology of the area.
-Although there was a horse bus service which ran to station once a day, this was not ideal, and a request was made to the railway company for a branch line to Southwold from Halesworth in 1855.
+Although there was a horse-drawn omnibus service which ran to station once a day, this was not ideal, and a request was made to the railway company for a branch line to Southwold from Halesworth in 1855.
 The East Suffolk Railway were not prepared to build one, and several similar schemes were proposed over the next 20 years.
 The Southwold and Halesworth Tramway obtained the Southwold and Halesworth Tramways Order 1872 within the Tramways Orders Confirmation (No. 3) Act 1872 (35 & 36 Vict. c. clvii), with the intention of building a steam tramway between the two towns, using the provisions of the Tramways Act 1870 (33 & 34 Vict. c.
 78), but they failed to raise sufficient funds, and the project foundered.
 Still there were calls for a railway, and in October 1875 two public meetings were held.
 Mr Charles Easton of Easton Hall chaired one in Halesworth, and the Earl of Stradbroke, who lived at Henham Hall, chaired the other in Southwold.
 Both were local landowners, and they invited a civil engineer called Arthur C. Pain to speak, together with Richard C. Rapier, who was part of the engineering firm of Ransomes & Rapier.
 Both speakers suggested that a gauge railway would be considerably cheaper to build than a standard gauge one, and the meetings resulted in the formation of the Southwold Railway Company.
 Colonel Heneage Bagot-Chester was appointed as chairman, the two speakers became engineers, and the secretary was a local solicitor called H R Allen.